With Apex Legends entering its fifth season, we've had a number of new characters join the roster for Respawn's battle royale.

 Plus, that larger hitbox that was the bane of early players' lives now gives the Fortified boost, meaning he takes 15% less damage.

 Unfortunately, Pathfinder suffered the biggest nerf in Season 5, as his Tactical Ability Grappling Hook now has a huge 35 second recharge time, more than double the 15 seconds it used to be.
-For the moment, they cling onto the S Tier, but Pathfinder could drop to A Tier thanks to this substantial change.

 - Insider Knowledge - Scan a survey beacon to reveal the ring's next location.